seba495g/495BrowserTool-MultiTool-Browser/README.md

 **Welcome to Browser MultiTool**
+-

-this MultiTool is made in JavaScript
+this MultiTool was made in JavaScript

 if your worried if this will take your personal infomation, go ahed use a one of those virus code checker!